MicrosoftDocs/memdocs/memdocs/intune/copilot/copilot-intune-faq.md

 Yes.
 Access to Copilot for Security is managed using Copilot for Security and/or Microsoft Entra roles.
 For more information on the different roles, and what they can do, go to [Roles and authentication in Microsoft Copilot for Security](/security-copilot/authentication).

 If you're an Intune admin and have the correct Copilot for Security or Microsoft Entra role assigned to you, then you can use Copilot for Security to get insights about your Intune data.
-But, we recommended you use Copilot in Intune, as its scope is only Intune data.
+Copilot in Intune is recommended for IT admins as its scope is only Intune data, and its capabilities are integrated in relevant areas in the Intune console.

 If you're a security admin, then you can use Copilot in Intune if you only want insights into your Intune data.
 Copilot for Security is scoped to all your embedded services.